Home Compare NVR vs PHM

 NVR vs PulteGroup: Which Stock Looks Stronger in 2026?

-NVR holds the cleaner structural position, with the lead spread across profitability and growth.
+NVR holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+PulteGroup still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON